DISHDevEx/iot/aws/terragrunt_template/README.md

 Please ensure to create the secrets as per the respective data type defined in the respective module - 'variables.tf' file.

-5. Set environment variables required for S3 backend initialization in Terragrunt.
-To set these environment variables, you can run the following command in a linux CLI.
+5. Set environment variables required for S3 backend initialization in Terragrunt by following below steps:
+   a) Update the respective values for the environment variables in 'set-env-vars.sh' file.

+   b) To set these environment variables, you can run the following command:

+      #Command:

-   #Command: source ./set-env-vars.sh
+       Linux OS: source ./set-env-vars.sh
+       mac OS: Use 'export' command to set the environment variables Windows OS: Use 'SET' command to set the environment variables

 ## Module Inputs
 If you are interested in using HashiCorp Vault for secrets management, then please follow below steps: